Polanco carted off with apparent ankle injury

-Pittsburgh Pirates outfielder Gregory Polanco was carted off the field Monday with an apparent ankle injury after making contact with the right field wall at PNC Park in foul territory.
+Pittsburgh Pirates outfielder Gregory Polanco was carted off the field Monday with an apparent ankle injury after making contact with the right-field wall at PNC Park in foul territory.

 Polanco's ankle appeared to get caught under the bottom of the fence.